peterxu1212/usloteorc/README.md

 usloteorc/code/modified/ --  the codes after modification

 the detailed modification, or the implementation of the proposed new algorithm, can be studied by comparing these two folders

+usloteorc/code/for_compare/ -- can be used to compare the code diff